haxe-continuation/haxe-continuation/README.md

-If a function's last parameter is a callback function, it is an *asynchronous function*. **haxe-continuation** enable you to write an asynchronous function in *continuation-passing style (CPS)*.
-That means you can write code runs like *multi-threading* without platform multi-threading support.
+If a function's last parameter is a callback function, it is an *asynchronous function*. **haxe-continuation** enable you to write an asynchronous function like a synchronization function, and automatically transform the function in *continuation-passing style (CPS)*.
+That means you can write code runs like *multithreading* without platform multi-threading support.

 ## Installation